zacharyselk/Trundle/README.md

 # Trundle
-This is a simple 2D game engine built with c++17 and SDL2, created to learn about different aspects of games engines, because what better way to learn than by doing.
+This is a simple 2D game engine built with c++17, created to learn about different aspects of games engines, because what better way to learn than by doing.

 ## Dependancies
 This project is going to be created around a series of submodules that will be created as the core components of the engine.
 Each of these components will be designed under a modular approach so that they may be used seperately from the engine but will also be designed around the engine.